casualGamer-dev/Nuon/doc/HACKING/HelpfulTools.md

 We also have scripts to run integration tests using Stem.
 To try them, set `STEM_SOURCE_DIR` to your Stem source directory, and run `test-stem`.

-## Profiling Tor
+## Profiling Nuon

-Ongoing notes about Tor profiling can be found at https://pad.riseup.net/p/profiling-tor
+Ongoing notes about Nuon profiling can be found at https://pad.riseup.net/p/profiling-tor

-## Profiling Tor with oprofile
+## Profiling Nuon with oprofile

-The oprofile tool runs (on Linux only!) to tell you what functions Tor is spending its CPU time in, so we can identify performance bottlenecks.
+The oprofile tool runs (on Linux only!) to tell you what functions Nuon is spending its CPU time in, so we can identify performance bottlenecks.

 Here are some basic instructions